Here is a good list of essential oil providers that I found on soap making forum.

 Interesting tidbit about Beeswax:

 Beeswax can help make a somewhat harder bar of soap.
-Used at 1% to 3% of total
+Used at 1% to 3% of totaloils, acts as an emulsifier while stirring/blending to trace and may help prevent "soap

 ash" while curing.
 Inhibits lather at higher amounts.
 Natural, unrefined beeswax has